 I got home and hemmed and hawed about spray painting the hoops.
-Maybe it was because it was windy, maybe it was because I just had a manicure and I’m snobby like that…ya, it was the manicure…I’m just be honest here.
-So I did another search and foundbrass hoops at Factory Direct Craft.
+Maybe it was because it was windy, maybe it was because I just had a manicure and I’m snobby like that…ya, it was the manicure…I’m just being honest here.
+So I did another search and found brass hoops at Factory Direct Craft.
 As long as I was ordering supplies and paying for shipping, I threw in a few wooden beads and black string.
 Yep, that’s really all you need for this project…well, a couple more items, but you might already have them on hand.

 WHAT YOU’RE GOING TO NEED (for the image above)

 1 – 6″ Brass Hoop

 Tacky Adhesive Dots or a glue gun will work

 2 Small Feathers

 Take each hoop and place the adhesive dots across the top.
 It doesn’t have to be perfect.
 Just have the smaller hoop have a shorter length than the next biggest hoop.
 See above.